BeardOfDan/MASM-Emulator/README.md

   * Extend the mini-library
   * Add syntax highlighting
   * Add code formatter
+  * Enable file upload as the source of code

 ### December

   * Finish implementing the majority of the language
   * Add breakpoints / debugging tools
+  * Use Electron to create a desktop version of this app